cosmasonyekwelu/pythonlearningjourney/daytwo/README.md

 ## 📖 Summary

-Today, I continued my journey with **backend development** by learning how to set up a **Linux server** for hosting and database management.
+Today, I continued my journey with **backend development** by learning how to set up a **Linux server** on my old laptop for hosting and database management.
 The session also covered hosting **Python apps** and ensuring proper security practices.

 ---